Allegheny-Computer-Science-102-F2020/cs102-F2020-lab9-solution/README.md

 data tables that arise from running the programs and your analysis of the data tables.
 Ultimately, you should draw a conclusion about which program is the most memory efficient and which one requires the least amount of execution time.

+### Transferring Your Source code and Technical Writing to GitHub

+As you are working on your laboratory assignment, please make sure that you use VSCode to regularly save your work and transfer it to the GitHub servers.
+For instance, please use the `git commit` command in your terminal window or use the similar feature in VSCode to "stage" your changes in your repository.
+Once you have committed your source code to your repository and confirmed to the best of your ability that it is working correctly, you can use the `git push` command to transfer your work to your GitHub repository, making it available for the course instructor for assessment.
+Please make sure that you regularly commit your source code and technical writing, using descriptive commit messages to explain how each commit changes the contents of the repository.
+Please do not use vacuous commit messages that do not explain how your commit changes the contents of the repository!
+Finally, don't forget that you can commit many times to your GitHub repository and check your work locally on your laptop before you use the `git push` command to transfer your work to GitHub.

 ## Automated Checks with GatorGrader